Michigan State Law Passed In 2008 Protects Employees Who Use Marijuana To Treat Debilitating Diseases

 CONTACT: (212) 549-2666; firstname.lastname@example.org

-Casias has suffered for more than a decade from sinus cancer and a brain tumor in the back of his head and neck that was the size of a softball when it was first diagnosed.
-His condition has forced him to endure extensive treatment and chemotherapy, interferes with his ability to speak and is a source of severe and constant pain.
+Casias has suffered for more than a decade from sinus cancer and a brain tumor in the back of his head that was the size of a softball when it was first diagnosed.
+His condition has forced him to endure extensive treatment and chemotherapy, interferes with his ability to speak and is a source of severe and consistent pain.
 Nonetheless, he had been successfully employed for more than five years by Wal-Mart in Battle Creek, where he began as an entry-level grocery stocker in 2004 and worked his way up to inventory control manager.